Overview of Ohio Taxes

 Ohio Property Taxes

 Homeowners in the Buckeye State pay property tax rates that are higher than the national average but lower than those of several other Midwestern states.
-The average effective property tax rate in Ohio is 1.41%.
+The effective property tax rate in Ohio is 1.22%, meaning the typical homeowner's annual property tax bill is equal to 1.22% of the median home value.

 However, tax rates vary significantly between Ohio counties and cities.
-The highest rates are in Cuyahoga County, where the average effective rate is 2.51%.
-The county with the lowest rate is Lawrence County, which has an average effective rate of 0.86%.
+The highest rates are in Cuyahoga County, where the average effective rate is 1.80%.
+Some counties, meanwhile, have effective rates below 1%.

 If you’re looking to move to the Buckeye State despite the slightly high property taxes, check out our guide to mortgages in Ohio.
 This will inform you about the rates and details about refinancing or getting a mortgage in each of the counties of Ohio.